Programs > Brochure

 AcademicsThis course is not credit bearing however students do have the option to receive credit towards FCS 3890 through the Department of Languages and Cultures.
 Please note that if you enroll in the credit option, you will be charged UCCS tuition and fees in addition to the program costs.

 About the LeaderDr.
-Mandy Hansen, Director of the UCCS Global Engagement Office, first travelled to Guatemala in 1995.
-The experience of travelling in Guatemala has shaped her profoundly and led her to volunteering with Spanish speaking communities here in the United States.
+Mandy Hansen, Director of the UCCS Global Engagement Office, first traveled to Guatemala in 1995.
+The experience of traveling in Guatemala has shaped her profoundly and led her to volunteering with Spanish speaking communities here in the United States.
 She has led student trips abroad to India at a Tibetan refugee camp as well as here in the U.S.

 |Dates / Deadlines:|